Valletta: Saint James Cavalier

 Saint James Cavalier, originally a raised gun platform, was converted into a Centre of Creativity in the year 2000 as part of Malta's Millennium Project.
 It now houses a small theatre, a cinema, music rooms and art galleries.
 Various exhibitions are regularly held there.
 It has welcomed over a million visitors since opening.

 Music

 The Valletta International Baroque Festival is held every year in January.
 Jazz music in Malta was introduced in the Strait Street area, frequented by Allied sailors during both World Wars.
 Malta's Jazz Festival took place here.
 Strait Street is also known as The Gut.
 This area is undergoing a programme of regeneration.
 The city's dual band clubs are the "King's Own Band Club" (L-Għaqda Mużikali King's Own) and "La Valette National Philharmonic Society" (Is-Soċjetà Filarmonika Nazzjonali La Valette).

 Carnival

-Valletta is the scene of the Maltese Carnival, held in February leading up to Lent.
+Valletta is the scene of the Maltese Carnival, held in February each year, leading up to Lent.

-In 1823 the Valletta carnival was the scene of a human crush tragedy in which at least 110 boys perished.
-Suffocation of one hundred and ten boys.
-Extract of a private letter from Malta, of 21 February 1823.
-The Maltese Carnival is held every year.
-It is used without carnival trucks at 2020 and 2021 due to Covid, Carnival Trucks returned in 2022.
+In 1823 the Valletta carnival was the scene of a human crush tragedy in which at least 110 boys died.